Current Positions and Employment History

 “Bowl o’ Cherries: Motherhood, Politics, and Cherry Pie.”

 Filed breaking news stories and human interest features for NPR-affiliate WCAI on the Outer Cape.

 |Seminar leader, presenter, invited lecturer, and panelist in a variety of academic and non-academic settings.|

 |French and Spanish; reading knowledge of liturgical Hebrew.|

 Computer and Technological Skills

 |Versatile with PC and Mac-based computing software, Blackboard, Google Classroom, and Canvas

 Video Production: Adobe Photoshop, iMovie and Final Cut Express

-Temple Israel, Boston, Massachusetts (Reform Jewish congregation)
+Temple Israel of Boston, Boston, Massachusetts (Reform Jewish congregation)

 Sonic Soirée (Boston independent audio producers)